edinburghhacklab/hacklab-training/syllabuses/G2/Small Laser Cutter/syllabus.md

 * Check there are no obstacles for when the laser cutter moves to the home position
 * Tap your tag on the access control
-* Ensure the external extractor fan is running (TODO: audible noise but no easy way to confirm this and it's shared by multiple tools)
+* Ensure the external extractor fan is running
 * Release the E-Stop
 * Power on the machine (green button/key switch)
 * Ensure the internal air assist/pump is running (unless cutting paper)
-* Ensure the chiller is running (Big Laser Cutter only, TODO: how to check this)

 ### Stopping of the machine